 You can find bulgur at most well-stocked grocery stores, usually in the ethnic sections or in the isle for rice and legumes.
 You can also find it online or on amazon.

 Fine and coarse bulgur is accessible almost everywhere.
-So finding the most common type should be easy to find.
+So finding the most common type should be easy.

 How do you store Bulgur?